dag-andersen/khaos-monkey/README.md

 khaos-monkey 0.1.0

 USAGE:
-    khaos-monkey [OPTIONS]
+  khaos-monkey [OPTIONS] <SUBCOMMAND>

+FLAGS:
+  -h, --help       Prints help information
+  -V, --version    Prints version information

 OPTIONS:
-    --mode <mode> [default: fixed]
-        Can be fixed, fixed_left, or percentage

-    --kill-value [default: 1]

-    --target-namespaces [default: default]
-        Namespace [default: default]

-    --blacklisted-namespace [default: kube-system, kube-public, kube-node-lease]
-        This specifies how often the chaos attack happens

-    --attacks-per-interval [default: 1]
+  --attacks-per-interval <attacks-per-interval>
-        Number of types that can be deleted at a time. no limit if value is -1
+      Number of pod-types that can be deleted at a time.
+No limit if value is -1.
+Example: if set to "2" it may attack two ReplicaSets

-    --random-kill-count [default: false]
-        If true a number between 0 and 1 is multiplied with number of pods to kill
+      [env: ATTACKS_PER_INTERVAL=]  [default: 1]

+  --blacklisted-namespaces <blacklisted-namespaces>
+      namespaces you want the monkey to ignore.
+Pods running in these namespaces can't be target [env: BLACKLISTED_NAMESPACES=]  [default: kube-system, kube-public, kube-node-lease]

-    --min-time-between-chaos [default: 1m]
+  --min-time-between-chaos <min-time-between-chaos>
       Minimum time between chaos attacks

-    --random-extra-time-between-chaos [default: 1m]
+      [env: MIN_TIME_BETWEEN_CHAOS=]  [default: 1m]

-        This specifies how often the chaos attack happens [default: 1m]
+  --random-extra-time-between-chaos <random-extra-time-between-chaos>
+      This specifies a random time interval that will be added to `min-time-between-chaos` each attack.
+Example:
+      If both options are sat to `1m` the attacks will happen with a random time interval between 1 and 2 minutes [env: RANDOM_EXTRA_TIME_BETWEEN_CHAOS=]  [default: 1m]

+  --random-kill-count <random-kill-count>
+      If "true" a number between 0 and 1 is multiplied with number of pods to kill [env: RANDOM_KILL_COUNT=]

+  --target-namespaces <target-namespaces>
+      namespaces you want the monkey to target.
+Example: "namespace1, namespace2".
+The monkey will target all pods in these namespace unless they opt-out
+      [env: TARGET_NAMESPACES=]  [default: default]

+SUBCOMMANDS:
+  fixed         Kill a fixed number of each pod group fixed-left    Kill pods until a fixed number of each pod group is alive help          Prints this message or the help of the given subcommand(s) percentage    Kill a percentage of each pod group
 ```